The Mental Health Solution . com

 "If anyone does not love the Lord, let that person be cursed!" {1 Corinthians 16:22 NIV}

-Anxiety, in this context, is an example of a curse.
+Anxiety, in this context, can be an example of a curse.

 "Love is patient, love is kind, it is not jealous; love does not brag, it is not arrogant.
 It does not act disgracefully, it does not seek its own benefit; it is not provoked, does not keep an account of a wrong suffered, it does not rejoice in unrighteousness, but rejoices with the truth; it keeps every confidence, it believes all things, hopes all things, endures all things.
 Love never fails . . ." {1 Corinthians 13:4-8 NASB}